nus-cs2103/website-base/schedule/week4/commentary-cs2103-fragment.md

 {% call topic_preamble("Design: Models", reuse=false) %}

 In the tP, you'll be thrown into a codebase of about 6K <tooltip content="Lines of Code">LoC</tooltip>.
 It would be hard to understand the design simply by reading the code.
-That's why the code base comes with a [Developer Guide](https://se-education.org/addressbook-level3/DeveloperGuide.html) containing some design models i.e., the diagrams.
+That's why the codebase comes with a [Developer Guide](https://se-education.org/addressbook-level3/DeveloperGuide.html) containing some design models i.e., the diagrams.
 That means, you should be able to interpret those models by the time you start the tP in a few weeks. :fearful:

 Let's start getting ready for that today.
 First, let's go through a high-level explanation of _models_.